-The first was HP, leaders in inkjet printing, who in 2016 announced that they would sell printers featuring their patented Multi Jet Fusion (MJF) technology.
+The first was HP, leaders in inkjet 2D printing, who in 2016 announced that they would sell printers featuring their patented Multi Jet Fusion (MJF) technology.
 HP have since gone on to refine this technology, and in 2018 announced full-color 3D printers, industrial 3D printers at a much lower price range of $50,000, and a move into the metal 3D printing market.

 The second household name was GE.
-Following the incorporation of a new company called GE Additive, the multinational giant acquired metal 3D printing giants Arcam and Concept Laser in late 2016 as part of a $1.4bn move into the additive manufacturing industry.
+Following the incorporation of a new company called GE Additive, the multinational giant acquired metal 3D printing companies Arcam and Concept Laser in late 2016 as part of a $1.4bn move into the additive manufacturing industry.
 GE Additive also tried to acquire SLM Solutions, but were ultimately unable to.